Begin Hacking Your Way to a Solid Daily Meditation Practice

 You’ve reached 30 consecutive days!
 Now you can add an end date to your log.
 It doesn’t matter if it took six months to finish a 30-day sadhana — in fact, all the better — you persisted for six months.
 It’s about honoring the commitment and hanging in.
 You are no longer an amateur — you’ve had a taste of spiritual warriorship.
 Give yourself a hug and kiss the three-day-wonder goodbye.
 You’ve also demonstrated that you are not hostage to a cranky toddler; the imp has been put on notice that his or her reign is nearing an end.

-Perhaps by now you have a sense of the benefits of regular meditation.
+Perhaps by now, you have a sense of the benefits of regular meditation.
 There’s value in writing them down and considering how you’ve changed since starting.
 Feeling more at home with yourself?
 More relaxed?
-More acceptance of self and other?
+More acceptance of self and others?
 More cheerful for no reason?
 Less reactive?
 Whatever it is, make a few notes on your current reality.
 You’re writing a letter to your future self.

 In the words of the American swami Rudrananda, “The reward of work is more work.”
 You’re going to begin the next sadhana with your alternate method.